leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 ```

 ### Player Detail ###

-For every player from above players table it calls the `extractMatches()`.
-As you can see, after navigating to the player's
+As you can see, after navigating to the player's detail page, there is a list of matches to whom the player has played
-detail page.
+against within current tournament.
+We are after the matches's scores and opponent players.
+For every player the `extractMatches()` will contain the logic for extracting this detail page.
+It finds out who the
+opponent player is and it extracts the played scores.
+A game could consist of many scores, `21-19` will become a score entry
+with 21 points and another one with 19 points.

 <p align="center">
     <img src="../assets/scrape_the_web/page4.png" />